 Where yoga retreats, temples, and stunning resorts are set amidst the serenity of rice fields, and rainforests with river ravines etched deep between them.

 But what if you could find a resort that incorporates both?

 One that fronts onto the shopping precinct?

 If it boasted a fantastic restaurant?

 If it housed one of the most beautiful 5 star Spa Centres I’ve ever seen (DaLa Spa)?

 We are pleased to say we discovered this very haven.

 Modern Design mixed with Balinese Architecture

-Alaya Ubud Resort has groove.
+Alaya Ubud Resort has a groove.
 A very open-air feeling sweeps through this resort – from the front to the back.

 As we enter the reception area, you will note it is not enclosed with no front or side wall.
-Seating overlooks the bustling street, and steps down into the dining area of the award winning Petani Restaurant.
+Seating overlooks the bustling street and steps down into the dining area of the award-winning Petani Restaurant.